stephenbawks/aws-pulumi-http-lambda/README.md

 __**Important Note**__

 If you decide to name it something else (assuming you will as no one actually likes pineapple pizza) just make sure you rename the references to `pineapple-pizza` in your `Pulumi.nonprod.yaml` file to whatever you name your project.
 If you are not using `nonprod` as your environment/stack make sure you rename the `Pulumi.nonprod.yaml` to `Pulumi.<stack-name>.yaml`.

+#### Module Basics

+The way this module is constructed is that there is a `__main__.py` file that is an abstracted constructor that is calling functions that are defined inside the `infra.py` file.
+Inside that file there is all the common resource types that is Pulumi is using to create your infrastructure.
+Packaged inside that file is also functions that adding rich logic on when and how to create that infrastructure.
+The nice thing about this is that we can abstract vast amounts of knowledge and package them up in some pretty simple functions that you are calling from the `__main__.py` file.
+There are certain functions that you can actually call repeatedly allowing you to build several pieces of infrastructure by calling the functions multiple time.

+Below there is a list of functions on details on them.

+#### Functions